Branch-and-bound for biobjective mixed-integer linear programming: Presolve and Preprocessing

 \paragraph{\textbf{$\epsilon$-constraint:}} It is well known that for a BOMILP every $y \in Y_N$ can be obtained using the $\epsilon$-constraint method.
 Unfortunately though, when a MILP formulated using the $\epsilon$-constraint method is not solved to optimality, there are two major drawbacks: (i) each $y\in Y_I$ discovered while processing the MILP must lie within a restricted region of $\OS$, and (ii) the information associated with the best dual bound cannot be utilized.

 \paragraph{\textbf{weighted-sum:}} The major drawback of the weighted sum method is that when a MILP is formulated using this method, only \emph{supported} Pareto solutions can be found, i.e., those lying on the boundary of the convex hull of $Y_N$.
-There are, however, the following two benefits: (i) $y \in Y_I$ discovered during the MILP solve are not restricted to any particular region of $\OS$, and (ii) the best dual bound is valid for all $y \in Y_I$ and can therefore be used to create a cutting plane in $\OS$. \\
+There are, however, the following two benefits: (i) $y \in Y_I$ discovered during the MILP solve are not restricted to any particular region of $\OS$, and (ii) the best dual bound discovered during the MILP solve is valid for all $y \in Y_I$ and can therefore be used to create a cutting plane in $\OS$.

 As can be seen, there is a certain level of trade-off present between the $\epsilon$-constraint method and the weighted sum method.
 The pros and cons of each technique are illustrated in Figures \ref{preprocessing_epsilon} and \ref{preprocessing_weighted}.
-For each of these figures, we have the following: (i) $Y_N$, which we assume to be unknown, is shown in grey, (ii) the optimal solution, which we assume is not known at termination of the MILP solve, is depicted as a yellow star, (iii) the best known solution at termination is shown as a blue square, and (iv) the level curve associated with the best known dual bound at termination is shown as a dotted red line.
-Note that for Figure \ref{preprocessing_epsilon}, we assume that $\epsilon$ is defined so that the feasible region is restricted to the light blue box.